Kyleg142/localsage/README.md

 - **1.x.0** - Major patches consisting of feature expansions or necessary refactors.

 ## License ⚖️
-Local Sage is released under the **MIT License**.
+Local Sage is released under the [**MIT License**](https://opensource.org/license/mit).

-You are free to use, modify, and distribute this software, provided that attribution is maintained and the license notice is included in derivative works.

-## And most of all!
+## And lastly...
 I wanted to say thank you to the OSS community!
 Without all of your wonderful creations, I never would have had the inspiration to create something myself.

 Contributions are always welcome!
 Please open an issue for discussion!

----

-I am currently seeking opportunities!
-If Local Sage impressed you or you think my skill set would fit your team, feel free to reach out.